jonasdk/8-Ways-To-Improve-Your-Grunt-Setup/article/draft_1.md

 ## 2: Keep that config out of your config!

-Another important technique we can utilise is to move configuration files outside of the Gruntfile.
-One obvious place we see this happen a lot is with [JSHint](http://www.jshint.com/).
+Another important technique we can utilise is to move specific types of configuration outside of the Gruntfile.
+One obvious place we see this happen a lot is with the JSHint plugin (https://github.com/gruntjs/grunt-contrib-jshint) which can be quite large and take up a lot of space in your overall Gruntfile.

+Luckily JSHint has a built-in solution to this problem.
+Let's take a look at how we can use it to clean up our JSHint task.

-The first step is to create a new file called `.jshintrc` and within it put your JSON configuration:
+The first step we need to take is to create a new file called `.jshintrc` and within it put your JSON configuration:

 ```json
 {